Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points: Concluding remarks

-What we have seen from the above is that Lasso combined with trigonometric interpolation can reduce noise when we face the problem of approximation periodic continuous function.
-While solving this problem, the equidistant points and trapezoidal rule are applied, here are two reasons: on the one hand, the equidistant points and trapezoidal rule are more easily be implemented than Gauss quadrature points and Gauss quadrature rule \cite{trefethen2013approximation,ExtPeriodic2015} with their simple forms; on the other hand, the trapezoidal rule is always closely connected with periodic functions \cite{kress1998numerical,zygmund2002trigonometric}.
-In particular, we receive the Lasso trigonometric interpolation, which induces the conventional trigonometric interpolation with the same interpolation points.
+What we have seen from the above is that Lasso combined with trigonometric interpolation can reduce noise when the approximation function is periodical.
+In particular, we obtain the Lasso trigonometric interpolation, which induces the conventional trigonometric interpolation with the same interpolation points.
 This new trigonometric interpolation can not only recover periodic continuous function better, but also has characteristic of coefficient sparse compared with normal trigonometric interpolation, which needs more attention in the future.
-In numerical experiments, we pay attention on the approximation of even functions.
-The study on odd functions is of course needed in future.

-Although we only consider the $\ell_1$-regularized term, it also provides some useful information that regularization may improve performance of trigonometric polynomial approximation.
+Although we only consider the $\ell_1$-regularized term, it also provides some useful informations that regularization may improve performance of trigonometric polynomial approximation.
 In inverse problems, statistics, and machine learning, different kinds of regularization terms are developed \cite{An_2020}.
 We may consider other regularization techniques and derive other regularized trigonometric interpolation.
 Last but far from the least, the regularization parameter $\lambda$ deserve future studies \cite{An_2020}.
 How to choose a proper regularization parameter $\lambda$?
 This is an interesting topic in regularization problems, for further study, we may consider the method in \cite{GenH1979,Hansen2007,lazarov2007balancing,lu2010discrepancy,Parameterchoice2015}.